Information about Coronavirus

 - Registered childcare, education or training.

-- Supervised activities provided for children, including wraparound care, youth groups and activities, and children’s playgroups.
+- Supervised activities provided for children, including wraparound care and children’s playgroups.

 - Providing support to a vulnerable person.

 - Providing emergency assistance, and to avoid injury or illness or to escape risk of harm.

 - For arrangements where children do not live in the same household as both their parents.

 - Fulfilling a legal obligation, such as attending court or jury service.

 - Wedding and civil partnership ceremonies and receptions - up to 6 people, in a public place.